axodotdev/slippy/CONTRIBUTING.md

 # Contributing

-Thanks so much for your interest in contributing to `axohtml`.
+Thanks so much for your interest in contributing to `axoslides`.
 We are excited about the building a community of contributors to the project.
 Here's some guiding principles for working with us: